adrianzevenster/machine-learning_data-pipeline/README.md

 ---
 # STEP 0: Downloading Data Files from Google Cloud Storage

-Head to the following directory and run python script. <br>
+Head to the following directory and run python script _DownloadDBFile_. <br>
-- Ensure that gloud bucket key has been added to variable path <br>
+- Ensure that gcloud bucket key has been added to variable path. <br>
-- Run the script _DownloadDBFile.py_ and place it under the ```flaskapp``` directory <br>
+- Run the script _DownloadDBFile.py_ and place the ouptu file - _RawData.csv_ under the ```flaskapp``` directory. <br>
-- - THis script fetches the RawData used to populated the docker database
+- This script fetches the RawData used to populated the docker database.

 ### directory structure
 ```
 flaskapp/